Habits of successful entrepreneurs provide a roadmap for creating your success.

 I started my first business right out of school.
 I had no experience, money, or team.
 Despite these challenges, I built a profitable 8 figure company.

 Looking to fail?
-I’ll tell you all about the habits I developed that led me to that miserable place known as failure.
+I’ll tell you all about the habits I developed that led me to that miserable place known as a failure.

 Looking to succeed?
 I’ll tell you all about the habits I developed that led me to sweet success.